x

 More () »

-BLOOMINGTON, Ind. — UPDATE: Noah Apgar, 20, of Greenwood, who is now charged with five counts of rape, one count of strangulation and one count of confinement, was arrested on a warrant Tuesday, Sept.
-17.
+Noah Apgar, 20, was initially charged with five counts of rape, a count of strangulation and a count of confinement.

 On all college campuses, the risk of sexual assault is highest right now.
 The "red zone," as it's known, is between the start of the semester and Thanksgiving break.